s0merset7/SomersetsBlog/content/posts/semgrep_intro/semgrepNotes.md

     ![Business Logic V1](../semgrepSS5.png)
 5. This is good but doesn't actually check if they business logic is right, we need to add a conditional by clicking the plus button to the right of the rule block
 6. We can see a dropdown of options, here we want **and is not**, and then copy the top rule into the bottom box
-7. Above the `make_transaction()` line in our new rule section, lets add an elipsis followed by `verify_transaction(...);`.
+7. Above the `make_transaction()` line in our new rule section, lets add an ellipsis followed by `verify_transaction(...);`.
 What this does is make sure the verify function is never called prior to the make transaction function in any place the make transaction function exists, as we only want the transaction to be verified if it first has been made
     ```
     public $RETTYPE $FUNC(...) {
     ...